pontazaricardo/Cycles-Nanoseconds-Counter/README.md

 # Cycles-Nanoseconds-Counter
-This project shows how to measure the performance of a C++ code by measuring the total execution time either in nanoseconds (ns) or CPU cycles (Tailored for Cortex-A72 32 bits and 64 bits).
+This project shows how to measure the performance of a C++ code by measuring the total execution time either in nanoseconds (ns) or CPU cycles.
+Currently its tailored for Cortex-A72 32 bits - 64 bits (both nanoseconds + CPU cycles), and Intel CPUs (nanoseconds).

 The CPU cycle counter section of this repository is hugely based on the repository of Matthias J. Kannwischer (@mkannwischer) and @vincentvbh: https://github.com/mupq/pqax